 Upcoming Retreat Dates

-Fall 2025 – TBD at Ft.
+Fall 2025: Sunday, October 12 at Ft.
 Harrison State Park, Indianapolis

-We host four retreats a year in nature at the turn of each season.
+We host four retreats a year at the turn of each season.
 These are opportunities for extended silent practice — sitting, walking, eating, writing, and, in the summer, cooking — in supportive community.
-We limit attendance to 40 participants to maintain an intimate feel.
-Our meals are typically vegan, made with care in accordance with the dietary needs of registrants, and are delicious!
+We limit attendance to 50 participants to maintain an intimate feel.
+Our delicious meals are typically vegan, made with care in accordance with the dietary needs of registrants.

 We don’t charge money to attend.
-We do accept donations to help us cover the costs of putting on the retreats.
-We disclose our costs when we open each retreat’s registration.
+We do accept donations, though, to help us cover our costs.

 Our New Year’s Day, Spring, and Fall retreats last one day each, begin in the morning and end in the early evening.
 Our summer retreat is a 3-day/3-night experience at McCormick’s Creek State Park that includes silent meal preparation and community care in addition to seated and walking meditation.